© 2026 WNIJ and WNIU

 Washington Elementary School in Rockford

-Rockford Public Schools is cutting over 100 positions as they deal with a $15 million budget deficit.
+Rockford Public Schools is cutting more than 100 positions as it deals with a $15 million budget deficit.

-RPS Superintendent Ehren Jarrett says costs have gone up a lot over the past few years.
-The district also increased social emotional support coming out of the pandemic.
+RPS Superintendent Ehren Jarrett says costs have risen significantly over the past few years.
+The district also increased social-emotional support coming out of the pandemic.

 "Unfortunately, that's how you go from a budget surplus to a budget deficit pretty quickly," he said.
 "And unfortunately, the only way to get ahead of this was to cut back on some staff."

-Jarrett says none of them are teaching positions.
-They’ve reduced 12% of the district’s office and 4% of “non-teaching” roles like attendance specialists and academy coaches.
+Jarrett says none of the cuts are teaching positions.
+They’ve reduced 12% of the district’s central office staff and 4% of “nonteaching” roles, like attendance specialists and academy coaches.

 He also says some certified staff who were laid off will move into open teaching positions.

-A statement from the Rockford Education Association — the local union that represents the district's professional staff — says the budget problem “stems from years of mismanagement and administrative bloat” and they believe cost savings could have been found elsewhere.
+A statement from the Rockford Education Association — the local union that represents the district's professional staff — says the budget problem "stems from years of mismanagement and administrative bloat," and that they believe cost savings could have been found elsewhere.

-The $15 million dollar deficit is about 3% of Rockford Public Schools’ budget.
+The $15 million deficit is about 3% of Rockford Public Schools' budget.

 Peter joins WNIJ as a graduate of North Central College.
 He is a native of Sandwich, Illinois.